vippsas/vipps-woocommerce/readme.txt

  * 'vippsBuySingleProduct' - action which is run whenever a customer tries to buy a single product using express checkout
  * 'vippsBuySingleProductCompatMode' - filter which should return true or false, if true, the compatibility mode action will be run instead of the standard ajax.
  * 'vippsBuySingleProductCompatModeAction' - filter which should return a javascript function to run when buying a product and compatibility mode is on.
 Will normally press the "Buy" button for you.
- * 'vippsRemoveErrorMessages' - runs when Vipps error messages are to be removed.
+ * 'vippsRemoveErrorMessages' - runs when Vipps MobilePay error messages are to be removed.
- * 'vippsErrorMessage' - runs for every Vipps error message added with Javascript.
+ * 'vippsErrorMessage' - runs for every Vipps MobilePay error message added with Javascript.
 Takes the message as an argument
  * 'vippsAddErrorMessage' - runs when an error message is about to be added.
 Takes the message as an argument
- * 'vippsInit'  - runs when a page with a Vipps button is initialzed
+ * 'vippsInit'  - runs when a page with a Vipps MobilePay button is initialzed
  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==